opentechinstitute/morethancode/pages/report/key-recommendations.md

 **Center community needs over tools.** Community needs and priorities must drive technology design and development, and technology is most useful when priorities set by those who are not technologist. _“Be humble, and respect community knowledge” (Rashmi, Director of Tech at a Civil Rights Org)._ Process and solution should be driven by the community; do not make community members token participants.

-**Invest in education (both formal and informal) that teaches co-design methods to more practitioners.** Support existing efforts in this space, create new ones, and push existing educational programs, institutions, and boot camps (such as those listed in our Educational Programs Spreadsheet: [http://bit.ly/t4sj-programs](http://bit.ly/t4sj-programs)) to adopt co-design perspectives and practices.
+**Invest in education (both formal and informal) that teaches co-design methods to more practitioners.** Support existing efforts in this space, create new ones, and push existing educational programs, institutions, and boot camps (such as those listed in our Educational Programs Spreadsheet: <a href="http://bit.ly/t4sj-programs">http://bit.ly/t4sj-programs</a> to adopt co-design perspectives and practices.

 **Create tech clinics, modeled on legal clinics.** Public interest law and legal services work are client-oriented, and lawyers doing this work constantly interact with people who need to navigate larger unequal systems.
 This is considered part of their legal education.
 Tech can learn from this model.